chromia/lichtenberg/docs/usage.md

 ### Dielectric Breakdown Model(DielectricBreakdownModel)

-This is an implementation [DBM](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.52.1033).
+This is an implementation: ["Fractal Dimension of Dielectric Breakdown"](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.52.1033).
+It is a basic model which simulates breakdown phenomenon.
+But there is one problem, this method is very very slow.
+You should simulate with the size width<=100 and height<=100 at first.

 In this model, initial condition of electric charge is required.
 It is 2D-array of `DBMCell` with the size (width+2)*(height+2).
 Plus 2 means the outside border of simulation area.
-For example, If the size of simulation area is 3x3, then the size of initial condition is 5x5.
+For example, If the size of simulation area is 3x3, then initial condition is 5x5.

 ```python
 potentials = [